ignaciovq/ignaciovq/README.md

 <h3 align="left">About me:</h3>
 <p align="left">
 I'm a highly motivated self-taught web developer.
 I’m passionate about writing clean, maintainable and easy to test code.
-Although, I have some experience with C++, I currently use the MERN stack to try to create interesting user experiences.
+Although I have some experience with C++, I currently use the MERN stack to try to create interesting user experiences.

 I'm currently learning GraphQL.
 </p>